Morice Chukwu

-Morice Ugochukwu Chukwu (born 27 July 2002 in Ebonyi) is a Nigerian professional footballer who plays as a defensive midfielder for the Nigeria super eagles B and [Singida Black stars Football Club of Tanzania].
+Morice Ugochukwu Chukwu (born 27 July 2002) is a Nigerian professional footballer who plays as a defensive midfielder for club Jwaya.

 Career

 Chukwu began his career with Nigeria Amateur League Division Two side Bussdor United F.C.

 Go Round FC

 He later joined Go Round F.C. who signed him on a two-year contract on October 1, 2018.

 Akwa United

 On October 28, 2019, ahead of the 2019–2020 Nigerian Professional Football League season, he signed a two-year contract with Nigerian Professional Football League club Akwa United.

 Rivers United

 In April 2021, Rivers United FC announced the arrival of Chukwu from Akwa United on a two-and-a-half-year contract, the club where he made a total of 86 appearances, scored 6 goals and won his first Nigeria professional football league title.